CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You deviate from the original
+You make a copy of the changes from the original repository

 ## Question 10

 What happens when you clone a repostory?

-It duplicates it
+you duplicate the repository to a target repository

 ## Question 11